-1) Answering the door (DURING A COVID OUTBREAK, PARENTS ARE NOT PERMITTED IN THE BUILDING.)
+1) Answering the door (DUE TO COVID, PARENTS ARE NOT PERMITTED IN THE BUILDING AT PRESENT.)

 The person who answers the door must identify the caller.
-If the caller is not known then he/she remains outside the door whilst identification is sought, i.e. name, reason for call, name of the person the caller is here to see, employment card.
+If the caller is not known then he/she remains in the foyer whilst identification is sought, i.e. name, reason for call, name of the person the caller is here to see, employment card.
 Before granting the caller access, always check with an authorised person.
 Never grant access to anyone who is not known. (covid guidelines are now followed eg, wearing of face masks)